robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

        Should be Equal    5    6
        Log    This is executed

+Setting `robot:continue-on-failure` or `robot:recursive-continue-on-failure` in a
+test case does NOT alter the behaviour of a failure in the keyword(s) executed as part of the `[Setup]`:setting:: The test case is marked as failed and no test case keywords are executed.

 .. note:: The `robot:continue-on-failure` and `robot:recursive-continue-on-failure`
           tags are new in Robot Framework 4.1.
 They do not work properly with `WHILE` loops prior to Robot Framework 5.1.